When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 You may also like: Goals for managers: A quick guide to setting and achieving them.

-For healthcare staff, performance goals focus on improving patient care, enhancing operational efficiency, and fostering professional development.
-Here are specific performance goal examples for healthcare professionals.
+For healthcare staff, a few performance goals might focus on improving patient care, enhancing operational efficiency, and fostering professional development.
+Here are some performance goal examples that healthcare professionals can use.

 1. Aim for a patient satisfaction score of at least 90% by enhancing the quality of service and interactions with our patients.